 We must maintain appropriate levels of inventory to operate our business successfully.
 Our average inventory turnover days were 41, 39, 47 and 51 in FYE 2020, FYE 2021, FYE 2022 and FPE 30 September 2023, respectively.
 If we under-forecast sales volumes, we may not have an adequate supply of inventory to meet customer demand, which will result in missed sales and inconvenience to our customers.
 If we over-forecast sales volumes, we may be left with excess inventory which will impact our inventory turnover and in turn our working capital.
 These situations can compromise our operational efficiency and profitability and may also impact the quality or condition of products that we sell if not managed properly.
-Further, any malfunction in our inventory management systems could impact smooth inventory control, disrupt the supply of inventory to our outlets and consequently impact our ability to meet customer demands.
+Further, any malfunction in our inventory to our outlets and consequently impact our ability to meet customer demands.